-“An organisation’s history and background is a valuable asset in how they are perceived to a wider audience and which can be used to its advantage”
+“An organization’s history and background is a valuable asset in how they are perceived to a wider audience and which can be used to its advantage”

 Corcoran (Source: The Art of Digital Branding, 2011)

-This article takes a look at the growing need for a clearly defined digital transformation strategy for organisations to follow and what practical steps organisations can take in skilling up their employees with digital skills, referencing the DARC model
+This article takes a look at the growing need for a clearly defined digital transformation strategy for organizations to follow and what practical steps organizations can take in skilling up their employees with digital skills, referencing the DARC model

 A recent article by Mark Ritson suggests that “to truly understand a brand with a decent amount of heritage you have to dig into the archives and study the origins, the founders and history of the brand”...this will then provide the insights and learnings as to the true purpose of a brand.

-To truly identify the brand purpose requires a different approach from assessing and jumping onto the tactical elements but to really undergo a lesson company-wide, listening to the wider organisation and their own experiences and beliefs as to why their organisation succeeds is remaining relevant.
+To truly identify the brand purpose requires a different approach from assessing and jumping onto the tactical elements but to really undergo a lesson company-wide, listening to the wider organization and their own experiences and beliefs as to why their organization succeeds is remaining relevant.

 Perhaps one of the greatest examples of a brand that has stood the test of time and continued to build its relevancy around its core purpose is John Deere and their brand magazine, The Furrow.